Kanshar/aws-exercise/README.md

 4. On clicking Create, the `ATOUCH.pem.txt` file should be downloaded to your local machine.

 #### Configure ssh access
-1. Copy the "ATOUCH.pem.txt" file to `$HOME/.ssh/` and add the key to the ssh agent.
+1. Copy and rename the "ATOUCH.pem.txt" file to `$HOME/.ssh/ATOUCH.pem` and add the key to the ssh agent.
 ```
 cp ATOUCH.pem.txt ~/.ssh/ATOUCH.pem
 ssh-add ATOUCH.pem
 ```

-### Build AMI for deployment
+### Build AMI
 Use tf to spin up EC2 instance and create AMI from it.
-The script uses a base Ubuntu-16 AMI and runs ansible scripts to configure it.
-A new AMI is created from the configured instance.
+The script uses a base Ubuntu-16 AMI to setup a EC2 instance and then runs ansible scripts to configure it.
+A new AMI is created from the fully-configured instance.
 ```
 git clone https://github.com/Kanshar/aws-exercise.git
-cd build-ami
+cd aws-exercise/build-ami

+# NOTE:
+#   If you are using a different name (other than `~/.ssh/ATOUCH.pem`) for
+#   the ssh key file, please update it in `vars.tf:ssh_key_file` variable.

 terraform init
 terraform plan -refresh -out=plan.a
 terraform apply plan.a
 ```
-NOTE: Please copy the `web_ami` value from the output of the last command.
+**NOTE**: Please copy the `web_ami` value from the output of the last command.

 ### Deploy
-The new AMI built above is deployed in an Auto scaling group with an ELB in front.
+The new AMI, built above, is copied to another AMI and deployed in an ASG with an ELB in front.
+Copying the AMI allows the _build-ami_ infrastructure to be taken down later without affecting the web server deployment.
-Only one EC2 instance will be spawned as part of the ASG.
 ```
 cd ../web

+# NOTE:
-# Update `vars.tf:server_ami` variable with the `web_ami` value obtained above.
+#   1. Update `vars.tf:server_ami` variable with the `web_ami` value obtained above.
-# If you need to ssh into the instance, update `vars.tf:home_ips` variable with your host IP addresses.
+#   2. If you need to ssh into the instance, update `vars.tf:home_ips` variable with
+#      your host IP addresses.

 terraform init
 terraform plan -refresh -out=plan.a
 terraform apply plan.a
 ```
 NOTE: Please copy the `elb_dns_name` value from the output of the last command.
 Open a browser and paste this value to the address bar.
-This should display **Hello Afterpay!**.
+This should display **Hello Afterpay!** (might have to refresh the page a few times).

-### Cleanup
+#### Cleanup resources used to build AMI
-Use tf to clear up the resources used for building the AMI
+Use tf to clean up the resources used for building the AMI
 ```
 cd ../build-ami
 terraform plan -destroy -out=plan.x